BOARD OF DIRECTORS

 - Mr. Tyng-Huar Hu is MAA’s Senior Vice President supervising the Structural and Rail Engineering Departments at MAA Taiwan.
 Mr. Hu received his Bachelor’s degree in Civil Engineering from National Cheng Kung University in 1977 and his Master degree in Structural Engineering from National Taiwan University in 1979.
 From 1979 to 1987, Mr. Hu served in CTCI Corporation as engineer working on civil and structural design for various projects including China Steel’s Indonesian factory, Formosa Chemicals & Fibre Corporation’s Petrochemical Plant, CPC Corporation and USI Corporation.
 He also took part in the structural design of several high-rise buildings such as the China Development Financial office building (19 stories).
 From 1987 to 2015, Mr. Hu worked at Sinotech Engineering Consultants on various rail systems design projects including Taipei MRT (13 contracts), Kaohsiung MRT and Taoyuan International Airport Access MRT System general consultant phase 1 to 3.
 Mr. Hu is a Registered Professional Engineer (Civil).
 He was awarded the “Outstanding Engineer Award” by the Chinese Institute of Engineers in 2005.
 He also holds certifications from a variety of technical training programs regarding value engineering, PMP and A Class Labor Safety and Health Program.

-- Shi-Chang Huang, Associate Senior Vice President of Construction Supervision, MAA Taiwan
+- Shi-Chang Huang, Senior Vice President of Construction Supervision, MAA Taiwan

-- Ta-Hsing Lee, Vice President of Building and Facilities, MAA Taiwan
+- Ta-Hsing Lee, Asociate Senior Vice President of Building and Facilities, MAA Taiwan

 - Narit Namchantra, Managing Director, MAA Thailand